 According to the historian Josephus, Herod was feared among the Jews "because they saw that Herod was a violent and bold man, and very desirous of acting tyrannically" (Antiquities (History) of the Jews).
 He also wrote "He was such a warrior as could not be withstood" and "a man of great barbarity towards all men equally and a slave to his passions."
 A later writer labeled Herod the "evil genius" of the Jews.

-16. Then Herod, seeing that he had been mocked by the Magi, WAS FILLED WITH RAGE; and he sent and put to death all the boys who were in Bethlehem and in the area all around, from two years old and under, according to the time that he had ascertained from the Magi.
+16. Then Herod, seeing that he had been mocked by the Magi, WAS FILLED WITH RAGE; and he sent and put to death all the boys who were in Bethlehem and in the area all around, from two years old and under, according to the time that he had ascertained from the Magi (Matthew 2:16)

 Herod made himself quite angry when he ASSUMED that he was being mocked - just like he had "mocked" them by lying in order to get information to MURDER the person they wanted to worship!
 The truth is, the wise men had planned to return to Herod but,

-Herod directed his rage against the Magi toward the murder of countless innocent children.
+Herod directed his rage against his Parthian guests toward the murder of countless innocent children.
 There is, however, a big unanswered question most Bible students and Bible sites completely overlook.
 WHY did a wrathful Herod, who had the power, ability and ego to do so, not pursue and punish the Magi for their "disrespect" of his authority?
 What stopped this evil tyrant from exacting the same kind of REVENGE he took on others?

 - According to the historian Josephus, just before Herod became the King of Judea his rival Antigonus offered the Parthians a very large sum of money to KILL HIM!
 Herod was so afraid of them that he fled Jerusalem under the cover of night (Antiquities of the Jews, Book 14, Chapter 13).
 No doubt this event caused Herod to think twice before trying to exact revenge on high-ranking members of Parthia's ruling elite.